 Every CSP requires customers to sign an end-user licensing agreement, which typically includes language buried deep within stating that the CSP is only responsible for protecting the infrastructure; i.e., the customer is responsible for protecting their own data and workloads within that cloud environment.

-Key findings point to an astounding percentage of respondents who do not understand this division of responsibility: 94% of healthcare respondents, equal to 94% of global respondents.
+Key findings point to an astounding percentage of respondents who do not understand this division of responsibility: 96% of Australian respondents, compared to 94% of global respondents.
 These organizations face an urgent need to understand their data protection responsibilities more clearly - before it's too late.